Weinheim Longhorns

 The Weinheim Longhorns are an American football team from Weinheim, Germany.
 The club's greatest success was promotion to the German Football League in 2006, where it spent four seasons.
-In this time the club reached the play-offs on three occasions.
-It is also notable as the team where Markus Kuhn played before going to College in the US and later being drafted in the seventh round by the New York Giants.
-Kuhn later became the first German born player to score an NFL touchdown.
+During this time, the club reached the playoffs on three occasions.
+It is also notable as the team where Markus Kuhn played before going to college in the US and later being drafted in the seventh round by the New York Giants.
+Kuhn later became the first German-born player to score an NFL touchdown.

 History

-The club was formed in 1990 as the football department of the TSG Weinheim.
+The club was formed in 1990 as the football department of TSG Weinheim.

 The Longhorns entered league football in 1991, playing in the tier four Verbandsliga Baden-Württemberg.
 The club's early years were of limited success, playing in the state leagues of Baden-Württemberg as a mid-table team.
 Things only improved for the side in 1999 when it won the Oberliga title unbeaten and entered the tier three Regionalliga Mitte for 2000.